-The best free VPN, or virtual private network, could be the difference between keeping you safe online where you have access to all the content you want, and being insecure and locked out.
-Since it's free, it makes sense to give a free VPN a try, but you might find the free VPN apps limited for the tasks you're going to use them for- especially streaming.
+Getting the right one could be the difference between keeping you safe online where you have access to all the content you want, and being insecure and locked out.
+Since it's free, it makes sense to give a free VPN a try, but if you're looking for a reliable option to download or stream content on a regular basis, you may find the free VPNs fall a bit short.
 We'll run through all the pros and cons though so you can find what you need.

 If you've not got a VPN right now you might be considering one for a number of reasons, as they've got plenty of talents.
 Perhaps you're after a bit more anonymity online, so your personal details can't be snooped and grabbed quite so easily.
 As, right now, without a VPN – without sounding too doomsday-like – you are open to attack.